 This dialogue allows you to use details from the job ticket to directly insert the job ticket text and value into your invoice for a given job ticket field.

-Each job ticket field can be selected using the radio buttons 'Job', Parts', Labour', 'time' and 'Travel'
+Each job ticket field can be selected using the radio buttons 'Job', Parts', Labour', 'time' and 'Travel'.
+When you see one of these radio buttons where the title is coloured 'Green', it means that a value exists within that field.

 Only one field can be inserted at a time.
 This would mean creating a separate invoice detail line for each detail section of the job ticket.